ikyih/Sneaky_Sasquatch_modding/README.md

 Step 1: Download [MultiPatch](https://www.romhacking.net/utilities/746).

-Step 2: In Multipatch open creator mode.
+Step 2: In Multipatch, open creator mode.

 Step 3: Make a Zip of your modded resources folder.

 Step 4: Make a zip of the Unmodded resources folder

-Step 5: Select the original unmodded zip as the original file and your modded zip as the modified file in Multipatch.
+Step 5: Select the original unmodded zip as the original file, and your modded zip as the modified file in Multipatch.

 Step 6: Make The format .XDELTA and start!

-You can use this template as your installation guide if you link my github profile.
+You can use this template as your installation guide if you link to my Github profile.

 Step 1: Get MacOS Sneaky Sasquatch [Version number your mod is based off].
-If you need to downgrade use [Sneaky Downgrades].(https://github.com/ikyih/Sneaky_Downgrades)
+If you need to downgrade, use [Sneaky Downgrades].(https://github.com/ikyih/Sneaky_Downgrades)

 Step 2: Duplicate the game.

-Step 3: Right click on the duplicate and select Show package contents.
+Step 3: Right click on the duplicate, and select "Show package contents."

 Step 4: Make a zip of the resources folder.